JoSeTe4ever/LLMozaic/README.md

 ## Getting Started

 You can install Mosaic locally or use the  [deployed version](http://146.190.113.226:1025/).
-We recommend to install it locally to have a full experience of the product, and insights on how it works.
+We recommend to install it locally to have a full experience of the product, and insights on how it works, inspecting the logs, adding new Langchain actions/API calls ect...

 ### Prerequisites